-1967 saw the first Chevrolet Camaro and it was Chevrolet's entry into the pony car wars.
-What they developed was a car that could be an affordable six-cylinder sporty looking 'pretender' or a serious high-performance package of excitement.
+Camaro was new for 1967 and was Chevrolet’s entry into the pony car wars.
+What they developed was a car that could be an affordable six-cylinder sporty looking ‘pretender’ or a serious high-performance package of excitement.
 What we have here is the latter equipped with both the SS and RS packages.

 The base Camaro came with a 230 cubic inch six-cylinder engine producing 140 horsepower.
 You could also opt for a larger six at 250 cubic inches producing 155 horsepower.